 - Use the National Wetland Inventory (NWI) layer available in the construction map to determine potential impact to a wetland. - Note: some areas may need wetland delineation where evidence of wetlands exist but not mapped.
-Consult with U.S. Army Corps of Engineers (USACE) in those cases. - Is the applicant's proposed action located in a wetland? - Does the applicant's proposed action have the potential to be affect a wetland? - Obose the applicant's proposed action have the potential to be affected by a wetland? - What kind of permit is required to address wetland impacts?
+Consult with USACE in those cases. - Is the applicant's proposed action located in a wetland? - Does the applicant's proposed action have the potential to be affect a wetland? - Does the applicant's proposed action have the potential be affected by a wetland? - What kind of permit is required to address wetland impacts?
 USACE individual, Nationwide/General, Local - Practicable Alternatives: for each site that may impact a wetland, identify and evaluate practicable alternatives to locating the proposed action in the wetland.